pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 Not all IdPs use the same attributes to authenticate a user.
 Your IdP will dictate which of the available attributes your SP can receive.

-pretix will use most attributes only to authenticate the user and not process the received data any further.
+pretix will use most attributes only to authenticate your customer and not process the received data any further.
-There are two special cases in which pretix will automatically populate the corresponding fields during the checkout process and lock them so that they **cannot be edited** by the user:
+There are two special cases in which pretix will automatically populate the corresponding fields during the checkout process and lock them so that they **cannot be edited** by the customer:

  - If both `givenName` and `sn` are present and pretix is configured to collect the customer's name, then pretix will use `givenName` for the given name and `sn` for the family name.
- - If the attribute `email`is present, pretix will use it for the email address of the user.
+ - If the attribute `email`is present, pretix will use it for the email address of the customer.

 This latter case can cause problems if the IdP is transmitting an `email` attribute which does contain a system-level mail address which is only used as an internal identifier but not as a real mailbox.
 You can fix this by setting the `friendlyName` property to any value other than `email` or by removing the attribute from the list entirely.